gitflow-incremental-builder/gitflow-incremental-builder/README.md

 > **With the release of GIB 4.0.0, GIB 3 will not receive any major changes anymore.**
 > While criticial bugs might still be addressed, users are *strongly* encouraged to upgrade to 4.0.0+ (see [`main` branch](https://github.com/gitflow-incremental-builder/gitflow-incremental-builder)).
 > GIB 3.x should only be used if support for Maven <= 3.6.2 and/or Java < 11 is required.
+> Although GIB 3.x also supports Java 11, it's recommended to use GIB 4.5.x instead of 3.x if Java 11 support is needed (and Maven > 3.6.2 is in use).
 ----

 A maven extension for incremental building of multi-module projects when using [feature branches (Git Flow)](http://nvie.com/posts/a-successful-git-branching-model/).